-Topics like „Why You Should Make As Many Mistakes As Possible At The Start Of Your Projects“ or „Why You Shouldn’t Use Skyscraper Technique For Link Building.“ This is the perfect time to put your creativity to a good use.
+Topics like „Why You Should Make As Many Mistakes As Possible At The Start Of Your Projects“ or „Why You Shouldn’t Use Skyscraper Technique For Link Building.“ This is the perfect time to put your creativity to good use.

 This type of content won’t necessarily bring you a lot of links, but it has the potential to go viral and bring in a lot of visitors.
-And it can definitely bring value in niches with strong content saturation.
+And it can bring value in niches with strong content saturation.

 Earning Links Instead Of Building It